open-edge-insights/eii-core/DataAnalytics/VideoAnalytics/README.md

         $ ln -sf DataAnalytics/VideoAnalytics/.dockerignore ../.dockerignore
         $ docker-compose up --build ia_video_analytics
         ```
-    2. Update EIS VideoAnalytics keys(classifier) in `etcd` and see
+    2. Update EIS VideoAnalytics keys(classifier) in `etcd` using UI's
-       if it picks it up automatically without any container restarts
+       like `EtcdKeeper` or programmatically and see if it picks it up
+       automatically without any container restarts.
+The important keys here
+       would be `classifier_name` which would allow one to
+       choose the available classifier configs.
+So whenever the values
+       of above keys or the values of the ones that are pointed by them change,
+       the VA pipeline restarts automatically.
+       Eg: <br>

+       **Sample Etcd config:**
+       ```
+       "/../classifier_name" : "pcb_classifier"
+       "/../pcb_classfier": {...}
+       ```